rickardlindberg/continuations/README.markdown

 environment.
 I tried the same exercise as in the previous step, but with a more complex program: a program to calculate the length of one side of a triangle.
 (pythagoras.c)

+# Step 4

+I didn't manage to to find out what the compiled version of the pythagoras program would look like, so I decided to start writing the compiler instead.
+Of course I don't know exactly what code the compiler should generate, but it will give me a different way to think about the problem.
+(Compiler.hs, pythagoras.con)